yugr/sortcheck/README.md

   * reflexivity - check that cmp(x,x) == 0 (usually not very important
   so disabled by default, on the other hand may trigger on otherwise undetected asymmetry bugs)
+  * unique - check that cmp does not compare different objects as equal (to avoid [random orderings on different platforms](https://gcc.gnu.org/ml/gcc/2017-07/msg00078.html))
   * good\_bsearch - bsearch uses a restricted (non-symmetric) form
   of comparison function so some checks are not generally applicable;
   this option tells SortChecker that it should test bsearch more